jesraygarciano/i-love-vue/jobseed-guide/README.md

 Get the job that you want

 ## How does it work
-Lorem ipsum dolor set amit
+Lorem ipsum dolor set amit.
+Dolor ipsom lorem.